ayechanst/speedrun-eth-guide/dex-guide.md

 ```

-1. To get `xInputWithFee`, we would normally multiply `xInput` by 0.997 but we can't use decimals.
-Play around with moving the decimal so we are multiplying `xInput` by a whole number.
+To make things easier, let's think of percentages and decimals as fractions.
+For example, if a shirt at a store is 30% off, we multiply the shirt's price by 0.70 so apply the discount.

-2. Solving for `y` will cause us to divide by `x` on both sides of the equation, so let's declare a `numerator` variable which represents `k` and a `denominator` variable representing `x`.
+1. To get `xInputWithFee`, let's think about how we normally calculate items that are on sale.
+If something is 30% off, we multiply the item's price by 0.70 to get the remaining cost. `xInputWithFee` is similar to a discounted item in that it is a fraction of the original value.
+What can we multiply `xInput` by so its 0.3% off?
+0.997 would work but we can't use decimals, so let's use a whole number instead and later we'll divide by the appropriate number to accurately represent a 0.3% fee (which is the same as 99.7% of the original value).
-3. The `numerator` representing `k`
+2. Now let's make a variable `numerator` that represent `k`.

 </details>